Uganda Tours & Gorilla Trekking Safaris

-Although you won't see the Big Five in Uganda, all of our tours take in neighboring countries such as Kenya and Tanzania.
+Although you won't see the Big Five in Uganda, most of our tours take in neighboring countries such as Kenya and Tanzania.
 There are included wildlife safaris in national parks such as the Serengeti and the Masai Mara, which are both home to the Big Five.

 Of course, no wildlife encounters can be guaranteed on our Uganda safaris or our trips to neighboring countries, as wild animals are unpredictable.
 But you are sure to see some incredible wildlife.
 And success rates for seeing mountain gorillas are high, as the rangers track them day and night, and normally have a good idea where they are!

 When is the best time to visit Uganda?

 Uganda has two dry seasons from December - February, and June - August.
 These are generally considered the best months to visit for sightseeing and gorilla trekking.
 This is because the dry weather means trekking is easier and the vegetation less dense in the national parks, so gorillas are easier to spot.
 There is more information in our guide on the best time to visit.